kurkurzz/reaction-time-analysis/README.md

 # reaction-time-analysis
- Analyse reaction time of certain camouflage pattern on top of forest images.
+Analyse reaction time of certain camouflage pattern on top of forest images for cognitive science group assigment.

-- [ ] best pattern per image
-- [ ] best pattern(number)
+Result: